 Alpenite’s valuable contribution to the panel of the Forum took the form of two workshops, which used a number of important case studies to examine a number of issues relating to digital retail and e-commerce.

 The challenges posed by the new normal in the design sector

 The second of the Forum workshops organised by Alpenite, Barilla Dedicated to You: an example of e-motional commerce, featured contributions from Alpenite’s Business Developer Gianmarco Altieri, and Laura Pezzotta, Head of the Personalization Unit at Barilla, who illustrated how the Dedicated to You project came about, from strategic needs to future developments, providing an example of e-motional e-commerce, managed from the start with a flexible, fluid approach.
 “We are particularly happy to present this project”, explained Laura Pezzotta.
 “It is a new experience for Barilla, but one we believe our consumers may find interesting.
-We have been studying the trend towards personalisation for years now, with the aim of making everyone feel as important as they are for us and for our brands.
+We have been studying the trend toward personalization for years now, intending to make everyone feel as important as they are to us and our brands.
 Through the Dedicated to You project, we want people to continue to feel close to one another, even when they are forced to spend time apart, or have the opportunity to feel gratified simply by treating themselves or others to something unique, personal and welcome.
 Without neglecting respect for the environment, which is a priority for our Group”.